cqx931/ddc2019Workshop/README.md

   - :15 Wrap-up discussion & sharing

 - II.Web Extensions
- - :10 Look at examples of web extensions of activism
+ - :10 Look at examples of web extensions for activism
  - :20 A brief introduction of making web extensions in chrome
  - :30 Students make their own mini web extension by modifying [basic browser examples by tegacodes](https://github.com/tegacodes/speculative-bureaucracy/tree/master/Extensions)
  - :10 Sharing and presenting